Book Summary: You Are Awesome

 Neil Pasricha has followed up his best selling books, The Book of Awesome and The Happiness Equation with the resiliency-focused, You Are Awesome: How to Navigate Change, Wrestle with Failure, and Live an Intentional Life.
 I am not quite sure why his staff contacted me with an offer of a pre-launch copy of You Are Awesome.
-Perhaps it is because this publication has a focus of resilience and, well, you know, my body of work is grounded in that significant work.
+Perhaps it is because this publication focuses on resilience and, well, you know, my therapy, writing, and speaking are grounded in resiliency research and concepts.
 Whatever the reason, I gratefully accepted and enjoyed an uplifting and insightful read.

-It may interest Canadians to know that Pasricha and his family live in Toronto.
+It may interest Canadians to know that Pasricha and his family live in Toronto, Ontario.